 Dismissal After Correction

 Once the court receives the signed ticket and proof of correction, the case is typically dismissed.
+You can request a copy of your driving record from the DMV or the court to verify accuracy.

 Saves Future Hassles